Skip to main content

 Accessing the Data

-The response structure is static and its response fields can be accessed in a consistent manner.
+The response structure is consistent and its fields can be accessed in a predictable manner.

 Below are some examples of how the response fields may be accessed in a project.